emacs-eaf/emacs-application-framework/README.md

 The vision of the EAF project is that, while retaining the culture and the ecosystem of Emacs, use Python, Qt5, and JavaScript to extend Emacs' graphical capabilities, with the hope to ultimately *Live in Emacs*.

-## EAF Application Overview
+## Application Showcase
-EAF is an extensible framework, one can develop any Qt5 application and integrate it into Emacs.
+EAF is an extensible framework, it comes with a number of useful applications, and you can develop any Qt5 application and integrate it into Emacs.

 | Browser                                          | Markdown Previewer (support Mermaid and PlantUML)                                          |
 | :--------:                                       | :----:                                                      |